Equine Perinatology and Neonatal Sepsis

 Sepsis is one of the most common causes of sickness and death in very young foals and often occurs in conjunction with other diseases like a ruptured bladder, diarrhea, or hypoxic ischemic encephalopathy (dummy foal syndrome).
 A young foal develops sepsis when they are exposed to bacteria in their environment to which they cannot mount an appropriate immune response.
 Once infection has developed, the body can overreact in its efforts to fight the bacteria which causes the foal to become very ill.
 Ultimately, sepsis can lead to multiple organ failure and death.

-In order for a foal to have adequate antibodies, they must drink good quality colostrum from their mother within two hours of birth.
+In order for a foal to have adequate antibodies (a working immune system), they must drink good quality colostrum from their mother within six hours of birth.
 Colostrum is the mare’s first milk that is full of rich nutrients and antibodies.
 The antibodies give the foal immunity against organisms in its environment.
+After 12-24 hours, the foal’s gut begins to close, and it can no longer absorb the antibodies it needs by drinking.
 Mares should be vaccinated one month prior to foaling so that they have high levels of antibodies in their blood to deposit in the colostrum.

 A number of things can happen that decrease the chances of a foal receiving the antibodies that it needs including:

 If the mare has poor quality colostrum, or does not make enough colostrum (fescue toxicosis) for the foal, then the foal is more prone to bacterial infection and subsequent sepsis.
 A foal should receive at least 1-2 liters of good quality colostrum.